ideafast/dmpy/CLI.md

 ## Running CLI

-Note: data that is downloaded via the CLI must be stored in a `data folder`

-Run `poetry run cli` to view the help page and associated commands.
+From the root folder run `poetry run cli` to view the help page and associated commands.
 An overview of each is presented below.

-On first, you should log in and set local state:
+On first use, you should run the `login` and `configure` commands documented below.

 ### Login: Logging in

-Before logging in, please ensure you have an account on the [Data Management Platform](https://data.ideafast.eu/), then run:
+Before logging in, please ensure you have an account on the [Data Management Platform (DMP)](https://data.ideafast.eu/), then run:

 ```sh
 $ poetry run cli login
 ```

-You will be prompt for your username, password and authentication code.
+You will be prompted for your username, password, and authentication code.

 ### State: Overview

-Once entered successful, a dotfile is created in your home directory that stores relevant store of the application, such your username and a cookie.
+Once successfully authenticated, a dotfile folder (i.e. `~/.dmpapp/`) is created in your home directory that stores relevant store of the application, such your username and a cookie.
 You can view this state, including the list of `studies` that you have access to by running:

 ```sh
 $ poetry run cli state